Terminator 3: Rise of the Machines: Filming

 Filming began on April 15, 2002.
-The first night of filming involved Schwarzenegger's Terminator crashing a vehicle into the T-X outside the animal hospital, which was constructed as a set in Los Angeles' Sunland-Tujunga neighborhood.
+Mostow decided to spend the first two weeks filming scenes without Schwarzenegger so that when the actor arrived the crew would have been steadily working and ready to give the actor the focus he deserved.
+The first night of filming with him involved the Terminator ramming a vehicle into Loken's T-X outside the animal hospital, which was constructed as a set in Los Angeles' Sunland-Tujunga neighborhood.
 Initially, Mostow was somewhat hesitant about following Cameron's footsteps as director, but he eventually put aside such concerns and later said, "Everyone will see this movie and make comparisons, but I can't control any of that."
 Schwarzenegger missed working with Cameron and initially did not have the same kind of confidence in Mostow as filming began.
 However, during the first week of filming, Schwarzenegger became convinced that Mostow was an adequate choice.

 Production designer Jeff Mann and his crew of 350 people designed and constructed multiple sets for the film during a four-month period prior to filming.
 Los Angeles Center Studios was a major filming location, as the production used six sound stages there.
 At least three sound stages were occupied by the project at all times during filming, and at one point all of the stages were in use for the shoot.
 In June 2002, driving scenes were filmed at Rose Hills Memorial Park in Whittier, California.
 Filming also took place at Big Bend National Park in Texas.
 Some sequences use more than 1,000 simultaneous tracks of audio.